mp3butcher/osg4noob/README.md

 # osg4noob
 #### osg graphical editor
-This is a test case of using PMOC on OpenSceneGraph Libraries In order to edit qmls at runtime (using qtcreator) setup environment variable PMOC_NOCACHE (to disable qml caching)
+This is a test case of using PMOC on OpenSceneGraph Libraries.

+In order to edit qmls at runtime (using qtcreator) setup environment variable PMOC_NOCACHE (to disable qml caching)

 | Dependencies |